7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 next.

+And they are calm in their cadence.
 Now, it doesn't mean you always have to be calm because that will be boring if you're always speaking like that.

 But they have moments where they can be relaxed in how they approach their communication style, their speech.

 And it exudes confidence because you don't have to always say something in order to get your message across.
+So I want you to try this strategy.

-Every morning, in the morning, I want you to take three deep physiological sighs, these breaths that Dr.
+Every morning, in the morning, I want you to take three deep physiological sighs.
+These breaths that Dr.

-Huberman is talking about, where you're taking these breaths in posture.
+Hubeman is talking about, where you're taking these breaths in posture.

 So you're not taking a physiological sigh where you're kind of like hunched over and like anxious, but more in a state of